NC State vs. Syracuse NCAA Football Odds, Plays and Insights | November 20, 2021

 Syracuse Stats and Trends

-- In Syracuse's 10 games this year, it has eight wins against the spread.
+- Syracuse has played 10 games, with eight wins against the spread.

-- The Orange have been underdogs by 11.5 points or more once this year and covered the spread.
+- The Orange have been underdogs by 11.5 points or more once this season and covered the spread.

-- Syracuse's games this year have gone over the point total four times in 10 opportunities (40%).
+- Syracuse's games this year have hit the over on four of 10 set point totals (40%).

 - Syracuse is 7-0 against the spread and 5-2 overall in games when it scores more than 18.9 points.